Selim III: Interest in poetry and arts

-A great lover of music, Sultan Selim III was a composer and performer of significant talent.
-He created fourteen makam-s (melodic types), three of which are in current use today.
-Sixty-four compositions by Selim III are known today, some of which are part of the regular repertory of Turkish classical music performerance.
+A great music lover, Sultan Selim III was a composer and performer of significant talent.
+He created fourteen makams (melodic types), three of which are in current use today.
+Sixty-four compositions by Selim III are known today, some of which are part of the regular repertory of Turkish classical music performance.
 Aside from composing music, Selim III also performed on the ney (reed flute) and tanbur (long-necked, fretted lute).

-Selim III's interest in music started in his days as a prince (shahzade) when he studied under Kırımlı Ahmet Kamil Efendi and Tanburi İzak Efendi.
-He was especially respectful of Tanburi İzak Efendi, and it is recounted that the Sultan rose in respect when Tanburi İzak Efendi entered the court.
+Selim III's interest in music started in his days as a prince when he studied under Kırımlı Ahmet Kamil Efendi and Tanburi İzak Efendi.
+He was exceptionally respectful of Tanburi İzak Efendi, and it is recounted that the Sultan rose in respect when Tanburi İzak Efendi entered the court.

 As a patron of the arts, Selim III encouraged musicians of his day, including Dede Efendi and Baba Hamparsum.
 The Hamparsum notation system that Selim commissioned became the dominant notation for Turkish and Armenian music.
-His name is associated with a school in Classical Turkish Music due to the revival and rebirth of music at his court.
-Selim III was also interested in western music and in 1797 invited an opera troupe for the first opera performance in the Ottoman Empire.
+His name is associated with a school in Turkish classical music due to the revival and rebirth of music at his court.
+Selim III was also interested in Western music and, in 1797, invited an opera troupe for the first opera performance in the Ottoman Empire.